NatanaelAugustin/ITS-Project/README.md

 5. Quit: To exit the program, select option 6 from the main menu.

 ## Technologies
-C# .NET
+- C# .NET
-Entity Framework Core
+- Entity Framework Core
-Microsoft IdentityModel.Tokens
+- Microsoft IdentityModel.Tokens

+## Author
 This project was created by Natanael Augustin as a project for a course - DataLagring whilst studying to become a web developer at EC-Utbildning Gothenburg.